Tonto Creek flowing below Horton Creek in Arizona

 Good for orientation and learning, but public access to fish-rearing areas is restricted and the hatchery is not a fishing beat.

-Forest Road 289 corridor
+Forest Road 289 area

 Road access can be affected by bridge work, winter storms, and fire restrictions.
 Read the current alerts before relying on it.